RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 ```
 - *NOTE: I also generated input DiffBind_LibCSIFScaled_TMM corrected*

---> The replicates looks XXX
+--> The replicates looks OK

---> XXX We still see the decrease of H3K27me3 in ESC versus diff samples
+--> We do NOT see the increase of H3K27me3 in ESC versus diff samples; something is wrong! (maybe we cannot apply both ChIPseqSpikeInFree and TMM; I tested TMM only next)